sindresorhus/got/readme.md

 A nicer interface to the built-in [`http`](http://nodejs.org/api/http.html) module.

-It also supports following redirects and automagically handling gzip/deflate.
+It also supports following redirects, streams, and automagically handling gzip/deflate.

 Use [request](https://github.com/mikeal/request) if you need more.